-- Word documents Maps relevant to the Project provided in Word documents were digitised into new feature classes. - Excel workbooks Relevant data provided in excel format were converted into new point feature classes and then converted into correct coordinate system (defined in Section 3.4 of the Abu Dhabi Data Scoping Report to load into the geodatabase. - PDFs Selected PDF documents were used to verify data received from other stakeholders (e.g. Protected Areas in Abu Dhabi).
+- Word documents Maps relevant to the Project provided in Word documents were digitised into new feature classes. - Excel workbooks -Relevant data provided in excel format were converted into new point feature classes and then converted into correct coordinate system (defined in Section 3.4 of the UAE Data Scoping Report to load into the geodatabase. - PDFs Selected PDF documents were used to verify data received from other stakeholders.
 With PDFs containing maps relevant to the Project, the selected maps were converted into .geotiff files.
-These were then geo-referenced and used to capture data (e.g. Dubai Major Projects Plan). - Images Selected Images (.jpeg and other files) were used to verify data received from other stakeholders (e.g. Protected Areas in Abu Dhabi). - Shapefile Shapefiles (.shp files) were converted into the correct coordinate system to load into the geodatabase. - Geodatabases Feature classes were converted into the correct coordinate system to load into the geodatabase. - AutoCAD Select AutoCAD files (.dwg and .dxf files) were converted into the correct coordinate system to load into the geodatabase. - MapInfo Select MapInfo files (.map and .tab files) were converted into the correct coordinate system to load into the geodatabase. - Raster datasets Select raster files (.grid and other files) were converted into the correct coordinate system to load into the geodatabase. - Google Earth Select Google Earth files (.kmz and kml files) were converted into the correct coordinate system to load into the geodatabase.
+These were then geo-referenced and used to capture data (e.g. Dubai Major Projects Plan). - Images Selected Images (.jpeg and other files) were used to verify data received from other stakeholders.

+- Shapefile Shapefiles (.shp files) were converted into the correct coordinate system to load into the geodatabase. - Geodatabases Feature classes were converted into the correct coordinate system to load into the geodatabase. - AutoCAD Select AutoCAD files (.dwg and .dxf files) were converted into the correct coordinate system to load into the geodatabase. - MapInfo Select MapInfo files (.map and .tab files) were converted into the correct coordinate system to load into the geodatabase. - Raster datasets Select raster files (.grid and other files) were converted into the correct coordinate system to load into the geodatabase. - Google Earth Select Google Earth files (.kmz and kml files) were converted into the correct coordinate system to load into the geodatabase.

-Once the files were successfully converted, an assessment was employed to identify any invalid or topologically incorrect geometries.
+Once the files were successfully converted, an assessment was employed to identify any invalid or topologically incorrect geometry.
 If any were found, the geometry of concern was corrected.